What do you do when your hot and very much in-demand new restaurant burns down a few weeks after opening?

 What they created was Mr Vincenzo’s, a kind of playful neighbourhood wine bar slash Italian-inspired seaside eatery.

-“We didn’t want to take things too seriously,” explains Matti.
+“We didn’t want to take things too seriously,” explains Paul.
 “As much as you can run a restaurant and not take it seriously.
 It's always going to be serious.
 But yeah, it was more for all of us just to heal and have fun and get back on our feet.”

 On the back wall of Mr Vincenzo’s is a photograph of a man diving into the ocean – ostensibly a vignette of summertime fun in the Mediterranean.
 But for those who know the story of Colt, it represents a hospitality team in full flight, unafraid to launch themselves into the next thing.